 Accessible Picnic Destinations for the Whole Family

 Central Park is conveniently located in downtown Banff with easy access to parking.
-Stop by the Wild Flour Artisan Bakery or the JK bakery and cafe on Bear Street to pick up sandwiches made with fresh baked bread, pastries and other bakery goodies, soup, or coffee-to-go.
-You’ll also find a good assortment of wheat-free menu items at either bakery, and JK’s sandwiches can be ordered ahead of time for easy pick up.
+Stop by the Wild Flour Artisan Bakery or JK bakery and cafe on Bear Street to pick up sandwiches made with freshly baked bread, pastries, and other bakery goodies, soup, or coffee-to-go.
+You’ll also find a good assortment of wheat-free menu items at either bakery, and JK’s sandwiches can be ordered ahead of time for easy pickup.

 Cascade Ponds - Just across the highway at the start of the Minnewanka Loop you'll find Cascade Ponds.
 Cook your lunch over a campfire or take shelter in one of the covered cooking areas.
 There is a woodlot for firewood, so just bring a small hatchet and you'll be all set.